h3l333/Jeremys-CCNA-Course/day_1_quiz.md

 >
 >CISCO CATALYST: functions as a switch primarly.
 >
+---
->All hosts are nodes but not all nodes are hosts, since nodes also include devices >such as routers and switches which are not endpoints
+All hosts are nodes but not all nodes are hosts, since nodes also include devices such as routers and switches which are not endpoints